nth-chile/jaredsalzano.com-new/README.md

 To update `<your subdomain>.jaredsalzano.com`:
 - from the other repository
-  - add a `netlify.toml`
+  - add a `netlify.toml` if there isn't one
-  - `git remote add jaredsalzano.com https://github.com/nth-chile/jaredsalzano.com-new`
+  - `git remote add jaredsalzano.com https://github.com/nth-chile/jaredsalzano.com-new` if you haven't
   - `git push jaredsalzano.com main:<your subdomain>`